 Picked up this little beauty at the thrift store for $5 dollars and gave it a little PolyShades love.

 Great deal, right???

-Well, here is what it looked like before a little Minwax Polyshades & Chalk Paint…..
+Well, here is what it looked like after a little Minwax Polyshades & Chalk Paint…..

 I used the two colors “Espresso” & “Antique Walnut” in the Minwax PolyShades.